 Inventory Turnover Ratio

-What is Inventory Turnover?
+What Is Inventory Turnover?

-It is in the best interest of the organization to compare the turnover of different types of and grades of material as a measure of detecting stock which does not move regularly thereby minimizing capital investment in undesirable stock.
+It is in the best interest of the organization to compare the turnover of different types of (and grades of) material as a measure of detecting stock that does not move regularly.
+In this way, capital investment can be minimized in undesirable stock.

 Inventory Turnover Ratio

-Formula to calculate Inventory Turnover Ratio
+Formula to Calculate Inventory Turnover Ratio

-Average Stock = (Opening stock + Closing stock) / 2
+Average stock = (Opening stock + Closing stock) / 2

 Cost of goods sold = Average stock at cost × Inventory turnover ratio